wp-plugins/gotmls/readme.txt

 Fixed a few small cosmetic bugs for WP 3.8.

 = 3.12.27 =
-Added Spanish traslation, thanks to Jelena Kovacevic and Andrew Kurtis.
+Added Spanish translation, thanks to Jelena Kovacevic and Andrew Kurtis.

 = 3.11.28 =
 Updated code and added a .pot file for translation into other languages and added more Quarantine options and a file for advanced session tracking.